rizac/web-KPI-memo/README.md

 [logrotate](https://linux.die.net/man/8/logrotate)

 `logrotate` can be configured for both Nginx and Apache.
-Config files are usually located under `/etc/logrotate.d/`.
+Config files are usually located under `/etc/logrotate.d/` and can be easily modified [with no need to restart anything](https://unix.stackexchange.com/a/620676).
 For instance, here below the content of the file `/etc/logrotate.d/nginx` shows how `logrotate` is configured to rename and compress (`compress`) every day (`daily`)